andrew-0275/BB-Program-Monitoring/README.md

 # Bug Bounty Program Watcher

-Project developed in Python that monitors and alerts for new bug bounty programs and scope changes.
+Project developed in Python that monitors and alerts for new bug bounty programs, scope changes, and newly disclosed Hacktivity reports.

 ## Currently Supported